ZeusWPI/planetwars-starterpack/README.md

 > How do I run my own bot and not `simple.py`?

 Just edit the `config.toml` file and change the command after `bot-command = ...` into your own command.

+> I want to join different lobbies with my bot.

+You can use the same token used in the first lobby for other lobbies.